Cecil Brown (Hawaii politician): Background

 Brown was born in Wailua, Hawaii, to Thomas and Mary Ann (Rhodes) Brown who moved to the Hawaiian Islands from England in 1844.
 He was the fifth of six siblings (who survived infancy), two of whom were also involved in Hawaiian politics: Godfrey (Minister of Foreign Affairs, then Minister of Finance for the Kingdom of Hawaii) and Frank (House of Representatives, Kingdom of Hawaii).
-Brown married Mary Kameʻeleihiwa Miner Dickson (widow of Menzies Dickson) on August 11, 1897.
-They had no children together.
-She died on September 12, 1907.

-Family

-Thomas and Mary Ann (Rhodes) Brown had four children (Arthur, Godfrey, Alice, and Frank) before leaving England for the warmer climate of the Hawaiian Islands in 1844.
 Louis (died in infancy), Cecil, and Malcolm were born in Hawaii.
-In 1853 the entire family left for Boston to put Arthur, Godfrey, and Frank in school.
+In 1853, the entire family left for Boston to put Arthur, Godfrey, and Frank in school.
 The remaining members of the Brown family returned to Hawaii at the very end of 1855.

 Early life

 Cecil was homeschooled by his parents and educated by his maternal aunt Sarah Rhodes Von Pfister.
 He attended the Cathedral Grammar School followed by the Punahou School.
-In December 1866 Brown left Honolulu for the United States, and enrolled in Columbia Law School (Washington D.C.).
-He graduated with honors in June 1871, and moved to New York City (1871–74) where he was employed by the law firm of Evarts, Southmayd, and Choate.
-In 1874 Brown moved to San Francisco before returning to Honolulu.
+In December 1866 Brown left Honolulu for the United States, and enrolled in Columbian Law School (Washington D.C.).
+He graduated with honors in June 1871, and moved to New York City where he was employed by the law firm of Evarts, Southmayd, and Choate.
+In 1874, Brown moved to San Francisco before returning to Honolulu.

 Shortly after his return to Hawaii, Brown was licensed to practice law before the Supreme Court of the Kingdom of Hawaii on January 28, 1875.
 He was appointed a notary public for Oahu on July 27, 1875, by King Kalākaua.
 Starting a private practice, he was representing clients in circuit court by the end of 1875, and in the Supreme Court of the Kingdom of Hawaii by 1876.
 Despite his future political and business careers, Brown continued the private practice of law (mainly probate) for the duration of his life.
 On at least eight occasions between 1893 and 1901, Brown sat on the bench of the Supreme Court of Hawaii as an Acting Justice.

+Brown married Mary Kameʻeleihiwa Miner Dickson (widow of Menzies Dickson) on August 11, 1897.
+They had no children together.
+She died on September 12, 1907.